 Christmas Eve in France – le Réveillon de Noël

 In France, the 24th of December is a regular workday.
-However, it is common that businesses close earlier than usual in preparation for the Réveillon.

-The menu varies according to the region.
-But it is always an occasion for the family to sit down together and enjoy a variety of the most delicious dishes.
+But the family always has to sit down together and enjoy a variety of the most delicious dishes.

-The Réveillon dinner can continue for up to six hours in some families and it is a very sacred tradition to the French.
-Eating at the table for a long time is also a social custom in France.
-It is intended to be a magical and unforgettable moment for children too.
+The Réveillon dinner can continue for up to six hours in some families, and it is a very sacred tradition to the French.

 Parisians usually enjoy a great range of delicious food: